Hello! I'm new to the forum, so I apologize if I seem noobish.

 ---Solar; Star, Planet, or Something Else?

 I had my own theory for a while that Solar was actually a very cool white dwarf with the X,Y, and Z nebulae being its planetary nebulae.
 White dwarf stars are stellar remnants that slowly cool over time, eventually turning solid.
 The issue is that the universe is supposedly too young for a white dwarf to have cooled to anywhere near this point, but it's no less far-fetched than life sprouting up around a short-lived blue giant.
+Other fans have suggested that Solar is a brown dwarf, although this would imply that it should look like a blistering hot version of Bespin from Star Wars.

 Bottom line, Lylat is definitely a multiple star system regardless of what Solar is.
 I suspect that Solar was originally intended to be a star and just had a last-minute lore swap similar to the Fortuna-Fichina mix-up.
 In my own theory, I've divided Solar into two separate objects: Solar, a red dwarf star, and Slaga, a molten planet heated by the intense magnetism of a nebula.